 And though Leila wasn’t pushing the point anymore, Sam still felt uncomfortable with being seen as Steve’s sidekick.

 One solution was to make the Falcon more powerful.
 Sam and Steve (not to be confused with Sam & Dave ) convinced the Black Panther (T’Challa) to study the matter.

 This also meant a free vacation for two in Wakanda, to Leila’s delight.
 However, having spent her whole life in Harlem, she had trouble adjusting.

-(The early versions of Wakanda in the comics were almost entirely hidden in the jungle, showing little sign of urbanisation or infrastructure.
-It was a “secret country”, so to speak.)
+(The early versions of Wakanda in the comics were almost entirely camouflaged in the jungle, showing little sign of urbanisation or infrastructure.
+It was a “hidden country”, so to speak.)